ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 title: Build A Node.js App From Scratch And Deploy It To Heroku
 ---

 If you've ever thought about building a web app or learning to code, this tutorial is the perfect place to get started.
 This tutorial takes a different approach than most and assumes you have no programming experience.

 I find that most tutorials don't do a very good job of explaining concepts and instead have you copying code.
 This isn't very useful for beginners because you aren't actually learning anything.

 In this tutorial, I'm going to walk you step-by-step through building a Node.js app from scratch.
 When we are done creating our web app, I'll show you how to deploy it to the web using Heroku.
 If you want to actually learn how to build a Node.js web app and deploy it to the web, this is the tutorial for you.

-To make learning even easier, I'm offering the final source code for our web app.
-This is useful when fixing errors or checking if your code is correct.
-You can download the source code with the link below.
+## Get the cheatsheet

+In addition to the tutorial, I'm offering a free cheatsheet that contains all of the code snippets and commands we use in this tutorial.
+This will help you learn more efficiently since you can quickly see everything from the tutorial in one place.
+If you want to learn as efficiently as possible, I highly recommand you get the cheatsheet.
+Click the button below to get the cheatsheet.

 <p class="content-upgrade">
-	<a class="button" data-sumome-listbuilder-id="5859efd3-b1aa-480e-9e27-04a0ace84935">Click here to get the final source code!</a>
+	<a class="button" data-sumome-listbuilder-id="5859efd3-b1aa-480e-9e27-04a0ace84935">Click here to get the FREE cheatsheet!</a>
 </p>

 Let's get started!